mac-can/KvaserCAN-Library/Deployment.md

   - _If there are uncommitted changes then commit them or revert them._
 2. Open the trial program with Xcode and run a code analysis.
   - _**There should not be any serious finding.**_
   - _If there are findings then fix them or create an issue in  the repo._
+3. Select the Xcode Testing target and run all test cases (two device are required):
+  - _**There should be no failed test case.**_
+  - _If there are failed tests then fix the root cause or create an issue in the repo._
+8. Open the SPM configuration with Xcode and check for errors:
+  - _**There should be absolute no package manager error!**_
+  - _If there are package manager warnings then think twice._
-3. Run the `Makefile` in the project root directory.
+4. Run the `Makefile` in the project root directory with option `BINARY=UNIVERSAL`.
   - _**There should be absolute no compiler or linker error!**_
-  - _If there are compiler or linker warnings then think twice._
+  - _If there are compiler or linker warnings then really think twice._
-4. Try out the trial program with different options.
+5. Try out the trial program with different options.
   - _**There should be no crash, hangup, or any other error.**_
   - _If there is an error then fix it or create an issue in the repo._
-5. Try out the utilities with different options.
+6. Try out the utilities with different options.
   - _**There should be no crash, hangup, or any other error.**_
   - _If there is an error then fix it or create an issue in the repo._
-6. Build and try out the examples (repair them when necessary);
+7. Build and try out the examples (repair them when necessary);
   - `$(PROJROOT)/Examples/C++`
   - `$(PROJROOT)/Examples/Python`
   - `$(PROJROOT)/Examples/Swift`